Luczia/autonomousRCcar/README.md

 # autonomousRCcar
-This repos contains all the code developped for the autonomousRCcar challenge of Continental, Renault, Airbus and Thalès at the FAB14 event as part of a hackaton.
+This repos contains all the code developped for the autonomous RC car challenge of Continental, Renault, Airbus and Thalès at the FAB14 event as part of a hackaton.
 Please note that the solution is far from being optimized and has been devlopped in 20h (3D printing parts included).
-A specific focus in the ContiTeam has been to create a very high level architecture, based on ROS which enables further devlopement and portability on other platform.
+A specific focus in the ContiTeam has been to create a very high level architecture, based on ROS which enables further devlopements and portability on other platforms.

 ## The circuit :
-Information about the circuit can be found here : https://github.com/kolergy/Fab14-DroneEvent The track is also designed for a drone race, which was held above the cars heads.
+Information about the circuit can be found [here :] (https://github.com/kolergy/Fab14-DroneEvent) The track is also designed for a drone race, which was held above the cars heads.
   ![Screenshot](https://github.com/kolergy/Fab14-DroneEvent/blob/master/Circuit_V0.4a.png)

 ## The Hackathon kit :

 Every teams were provided with a kit including :
-   - a 1/10 th brushed drift car kit https://www.banggood.com/Sinohobby-MINI-Q-Slash-TR-Q7BL-128-Carbon-Fiber-Racing-Brushless-RC-Car-p-1217972.html?rmmds=search
+   - a [1/10 brushed drift car kit] (https://www.banggood.com/Sinohobby-MINI-Q-Slash-TR-Q7BL-128-Carbon-Fiber-Racing-Brushless-RC-Car-p-1217972.html?rmmds=search)
    - a respberry Pi 3
    - a raspi camera v2
    - a PCA 9685 I2C/PWMconverter